 Some conditions linked to neuropathy, like diabetes, are chronic.
 It’s important to find methods of reducing the physical and emotional sensations around hypersensitivity.

 What you can do

 It’s important to remember that the condition is usually manageable.
 Making certain lifestyle changes can ease your symptoms considerably.
 You may want to try to:

 - Reduce your caffeine and alcohol intake, or eliminate them completely.

-- Train yourself to stay calm by practicing yoga or meditating regularly.
+- Train yourself to stay calm during flares of hypersensitivity by regularly practicing yoga or meditation.

 Hyperesthesia can exist on its own or as a symptom of another related health condition.
-Whatever the case is for you, your doctors will diagnose the root cause so that it can be treated effectively.
+Whichever applies to you, your doctors will try to diagnose the root cause so it can be treated effectively.